XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Unicode aims to be a standard that captures all use cases regarding writing, including any writing system that has ever been used.
 In order to keep an oversight over the situation, characters are grouped in Unicode ranges, which are signified by hexadecimal numbers.
-For example, Cyrillic letters are stored with character IDs range 0x400 to 0x4FF.
+For example, the basic Cyrillic letters are stored with character IDs range 0x400 to 0x4FF.

 A font is a collection of mappings that links characters in a certain encoding with glyphs, the actual visual representation of a character.
 Most fonts nowadays use the Unicode encoding to specify character IDs.